DevLuDaley/DjangoPortfolioProject/sidecar.md

     update the TIME_ZONE = from 'UTC' to 'EST' in the settings.py file

     ###difference between a project and an app in django
+    project can contain many apps (and apps can be in more than one project, in theory)

+django-admin startapp jobs

     add 'jobs' app to 'installed-apps' in settings.py

+###url paths

+    update settings.py

+    update urls.py

+    update views.py